TIBCOSoftware/snappydata/docs/reference/sql_reference/create-table.md

 <a id="id-columns"></a>
 ### Identity Columns (only for Row Tables)
 <a id="generate"></a>
-SnappyData supports both GENERATED ALWAYS and GENERATED BY DEFAULT identity columns only for BIGINT and INTEGER data types.
+TIBCO ComputeDB supports both GENERATED ALWAYS and GENERATED BY DEFAULT identity columns only for BIGINT and INTEGER data types.
 The START WITH and INCREMENT BY clauses are supported only for GENERATED BY DEFAULT identity columns.

-For a GENERATED ALWAYS identity column, SnappyData increments the default value on every insertion, and stores the incremented value in the column.
+For a GENERATED ALWAYS identity column, TIBCO ComputeDB increments the default value on every insertion, and stores the incremented value in the column.
 You cannot insert a value directly into a GENERATED ALWAYS identity column, and you cannot update a value in a GENERATED ALWAYS identity column.
 Instead, you must either specify the DEFAULT keyword when inserting data into the table or you must leave the identity column out of the insertion column list.

 Consider a table with the following column definition: